Grant Nisbett

 Nisbett became the lead commentator for rugby and cricket coverage when TVNZ had broadcast rights.
 When Sky Network Television claimed rights for both sports (rugby in 1996 and cricket in 1998), he then moved to Sky to continue his broadcasting and has been with them ever since.
 Nisbett is now a weekly commentator for Super Rugby and Mitre 10 Cup matches, All Blacks tests along with domestic and international cricket matches and occasionally softball, bowls and golf over the summer months.
 He commentated boxing at the 1976 Montreal Olympics and 1980 Moscow Olympics from London.

 Nisbett was the lead commentator for Sky Sport during the 2011 Rugby World Cup and called the final with former All Black Grant Fox and former New Zealand cricketer Ian Smith, who was on the sideline.
 He was one of the Sky Sport commentators at the 2015 Rugby World Cup calling matches for New Zealand viewers along with Smith and former All Blacks Justin Marshall, Jeff Wilson and Andrew Mehrtens.
+In the 2023 Rugby World Cup he was the lead commentator for Sky Television in New Zealand with Mils Muliaina and Jeff Wilson.
 He has been to five Rugby World Cups as a broadcaster.

 He also attends the All Black End of Year Tours and provides commentary for New Zealand audiences along with Justin Marshall, Tony Johnson or Ian Smith.

 Nisbett featured on Radio Trackside's Saturday morning sports programme with former TAB bookmaker Mark Stafford.

 He also provides the English commentary on all four Rugby Challenge video games beside Justin Marshall.

 He resides in Wellington and is the vice president of the Seatoun Bowling Club.
 He is husband to the late Toni Nisbett (nee Shaw), and has two daughters, Brooke and Kirstie.

 In the 2018 Queen's Birthday Honours, Nisbett was appointed a Member of the New Zealand Order of Merit, for services to sports broadcasting.